GhostsonAcid/Aux_Send_Router/README.md

 ## Basic Description

-**Aux Send Router** is a relatively simple Lua Script for the Ardour DAW (8.12+) that allows one to add Aux Sends from one or many selected tracks and buses to a bus of your choosing.
+**Aux Send Router** is a relatively simple Lua Script for the Ardour DAW (8.12+) that allows one to add Aux Sends from one or more selected audio tracks and buses to a bus of your choosing.

 ![Aux_Send_Router_Opening_Window](https://github.com/GhostsonAcid/Aux_Send_Router/blob/main/Images/Aux_Send_Router_Opening_Window.png)